-We provide healthy food to individuals and families on a regular or as-needed basis
+We provide healthy groceries to individuals and families on a regular or as-needed basis

 We help families who are on the brink of homelessness by providing financial assistance, so that they may stay in their homes

-We work with schools to address the food insecurity faced by the students and their families
+We provide snacks and groceries to address the food insecurity faced by the students and their families

 We provide monetary awards to students to encourage them to continue their education and improve their career prospects